 Tip: If you prefer, you can edit these parameters directly in the associated configuration files.
-To do so, click Workspace on the sidebar.
-In the resources tree, expand Configuration Files, and choose the option that opens the file you wish to edit in a text editor.
-For details, see Editing Configuration Files on page 550.
+To do so, go to the Workspace page.
+On the resources pane, expand Configuration Files, and choose the option that opens the file you wish to edit in a text editor.
+For details, see Editing Configuration Files on page 702.